Clear, colourful and engaging educational resources. Breaking learning down to the nub, making concepts as easy as abc...

 The second page also shows one litre/one thousand millilitres visually - as 1000 blue squares and provides learners with the opportunity to count a limited number of ml and write what amount this would be (if water) as ml.

-These squares are illustrations of millilitres shown to visually represent water and of course are not exact or equal to actual millilitres.
-Illustrations in this resource are not to scale.
+It is important to note that these squares are illustrations of millilitres shown to visually represent water and of course are not exact or equal to actual millilitres.
+Therefore illustrations in this resource are not to scale.

 x4 sheets, landscape orientation, pdf format.